bbauska/BI-JS-for-webdev/README.md

 This is a very important concept, so let&apos;s try to understand this using an example.

-So here what we can do is, we can create a function and let&apos;s give the name as outer.
+Here what we can do is, we can create a function and let&apos;s give the name as outer.

 Now into this function, we can create a variable and let&apos;s call it as